-Solution: Most reporters are well aware of the typical accusations of liberal media bias.
+Solution: Most reporters are well aware of the typical accusations of bias.
 As long as you can answer to yourself that you're not being biased, ask him what he means.
-If he's under indictment, you certainly didn't cause that to happen, the court system did.
+This is where it is helpful to have done sound research so you can point to what the data says.

 Some interviews might represent the only time you ever have to deal with a particular source.
 Many interviews, however, are with people you might be covering on a regular basis.
 The more effective you can be at building a foundation of trust and mutual respect with these people, the more smoothly potential confrontations will go.

 Part of this is making sure not every interview is about a topic that puts your subject on the defensive.
 Yes, you need to ask tough questions of the police chief every time a controversial issue involving law enforcement arises, but that doesn't have to be the only time you talk to her.
 Also make a point of talking to the police chief about law enforcement trends, new training methods, or other related issues.
 This is much more effective than being the reporter who only calls when there is bad news.